Now Live on YouTube

 "Well Done Micki.
 Love the lyricism of the piece.
 Let’s all fervently hope that in this period we do indeed reflect and find ourselves on a path to a world without borders, a world wherein humanity does not divide itself from nature nor from its own species.
 Thank you for a lovely meditation on what could be." -- Gail Mangham, Producing Artistic Director, The Artists Path.

 Married, Taken or Gay by Micki Shelton

-Theatre Artists Studio presents a stage reading of Micki's romantic comedy Married, Taken, or Gay.
-Followed by audience feedback, this is your chance to provide feedback as the playwright continues work on her delightful yet moving work-in-progress.
+Theatre Artists Studio in Scottsdale, Arizona, presents an online Zoom reading of Micki's romantic comedy Married, Taken, or Gay.
+Followed by audience feedback, this is your chance to provide feedback as the playwright continues work on this delightful yet moving work-in-progress.
 Rebecca’s dating a Muslim.
 Claudia’s seeing a Bohemian artist.
 Andrea can’t find the right man.
 The only man on stage is the barista, and he has no lines.
 No matter.
 There’s plenty to learn about men in this comedy’s rapid-fire dialogue, and it’s not all fluff and bellyaching.
 Some men can be pretty darn sweet.
 The reading of Micki's play, along with plays by other studio members are FREE to the public.